 All the kitchen gadgets in the world won't make you a good cook if you don't have the basics down pat.
 Good cookware can make or break a meal: you need to be able to sauté, sear and simmer well to create a good dish.

 A non-stick frypan is a must-have for any kitchen.
 When we test non-stick pans, we scrub a section of each pan 10,000 times with a mechanical arm.
 To find out which non-stick pans are truly non-stick, check our frypan reviews.

-In case you can't quite justify spending hundreds on a non-stick pan, here's a $16 Kmart frypan that impressed our kitchen experts.
+In case you can't quite justify spending hundreds on a non-stick pan, here's an $18 Kmart frypan that impressed our kitchen experts.

 Price isn't the only consideration when buying cookware.
 Before you hit the shops (online or bricks-and-mortar), check our:

 Sometimes it's the little details that really make a dish memorable.
 But busting out a bulky food processor eats up precious cooking and plating time – and bench space.
 This is where stick blenders come into their own: they're easier, lighter and faster to use than a regular blender or food processor.

 They'll also save you on washing up.
 Not only are they faster to clean than regular blenders, you can puree, whip or emulsify ingredients in whichever vessel you're cooking in, so you won't create extra dirty dishes.

 Look out for stick blenders with: